Populations at Risk

 BACKGROUND: Sporadic ethnic violence in Burma/Myanmar continues to put minority populations, particularly the Rohingya, at risk of mass atrocity crimes.
 Rohingyas continue to face discriminatory state policies, including the denial of citizenship and a two-child limit for families.
-Sporadic attacks against the broader Muslim community have recurred since June and October 2012, when clashes broke out in Arakan/Rakhine state, killing nearly 200 people.
+Attacks against the broader Muslim community have recurred since June and October 2012, when clashes broke out in Arakan/Rakhine state, killing nearly 200 people.
 An estimated 138,000 people remain displaced as a result of this violence.
 Security forces have failed to adequately protect civilians and in some cases have been complicit in attacks on Muslims.

 The former UN Special Rapporteur on the human rights situation in Myanmar, Tomás Ojea Quintana, has said that the violence against the Rohingya community could amount to crimes against humanity and warned on 30 May that the government's failure to address the human rights situation in Arakan/Rakhine state "will ultimately mean the extermination of the Rohingyas."

 Conditions for Burma/Myanmar's other minorities also remain grave.
 After 60 years of civil war, the government has reached ceasefire agreements with several ethnic armed groups.
 Despite this, fighting continues in Kachin, Karenni/Kayah, Karen/Kayin, Chin and Shan states.

 ANALYSIS: Anti-Rohingya and anti-Muslim violence is evidence of a grave communal fracture that the government is failing to adequately address.
 The refusal to grant Rohingya access to citizenship or lift discriminatory state policies, as well as its failure to restrict anti-Rohingya hate speech, encourages ongoing violations of their most fundamental human rights.
-The government recently died the Rohingyas the ability to self-identify on the national census, which constitutes a failure to comply with international human rights standards and reinforces the dangerous perception that Rohingya are ethnic outsiders.
+In March, the government denied Rohingyas the ability to self-identify on the first national census since 1983.
+This constitutes a failure to comply with international human rights standards and reinforces the dangerous perception that Rohingya are ethnic outsiders.

 Attacks by government armed forces (Tatmadaw) also pose a grave threat to civilians, particularly in Kachin state.
 With a pervasive culture of impunity, the military has not been held accountable for previous mass atrocity crimes.